-Whether they’re babies, toddlers or 10-year old’s, children are a part of your decision-making process when it comes to just about everything, especially when considering a dog.
-Obviously, you don’t want a dog who is going to harm your kids, but is that really a valid concern?
+Whether they’re babies, toddlers, or 10-year old’s, children are a part of your decision-making process when it comes to just about everything, especially when considering a dog.
+You don’t want a dog who will harm your kids, but is that a valid concern?
 Is there a right or wrong choice?

 Table of Contents

 Adopting a shelter dog can seem a little wary if you have very young children.
 Admittedly, you can’t know the background of every shelter dog.
 They may have been through traumas that have caused them to develop aggressive behaviors.
 It is heartbreaking to think about, but through no fault of their own, that is the reality for some.
 However, just as many shelter dogs make excellent companions for families.
 They are sweet, loving dogs who are yearning for a loving home.
 It’s all relative to the dogs’ background and personality.

 If you are considering adoption, be sure to do your research before committing.
 Take your family and kids to meet the potential new member and see if it’s a good fit!
 Don’t be deterred by the misconception that all shelter dogs have some issue or could be dangerous.
 In the right circumstance, adopting a dog from a shelter is a perfectly viable (and encouraged) option.